philc/book-notes/philosophy/a guide to the good life - william irvine.md

     were -- is on evolutionary autopilot: He wants nothing more than to be comfortable and to take advantage of whatever opportunities for pleasure present themselves.
 My other self lacks self-discipline."
+  * (Externalizing our unproductive desires, separating them from our identity, so they can be dispassionately managed.)
 * "It is curious, but my competitors in a race are simultaneously my teammates in the much more important competition against my other self.
 By racing against each other, we are all simultaneously racing against ourselves."
+* If one becomes unable to enjoy "anything but the best", it's a state worthy of pity.
+It is more of an achievement to be able to find delight in the most primitive things.
 * Stoicism calls for plain living, but not for poverty.
 A luxurious lifestyle has the danger of compromising our character and consuming our attention.
   * Increasingly discerning tastes is a curse.
 * Tool: asking "will this improve my long-term happiness?" is a good way to extinguish our desires for short-term gratification and consumption.
+* Seneca: old age is full of delights and should be cherished.
+We graduate out of many vices and appetites; we live with the full benefit of our years of wisdom.
+(This is a great framing.)

 ## Intro